adimit078/zengoalz/README.md

-This is the zennpath app.
+This is the zengoalz app.
 (Reffering to most recent commit version)

 Currently, there are 2 main versions:

     Toodle
-    zennpath
+    zengoalz

 Toodle was the original version of the project developed in the end months of 2020, during the midst of the pandemic.
-After working on Toodle for a few months, I decided to redo the app as Toodle had some bugs and the UI needed work. "zennpath" was then created.
+After working on Toodle for a few months, I decided to redo the app as Toodle had some bugs and the UI needed work. "zengoalz" was then created.
 Currently, it is a work in progress.

-Current zennpath summary:
+Current zengoalz summary:

     Better developed UI with navigation controllers and smooth transitions + better images/buttons Completed ToDo screen with updated interface, working completely